ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 ```

 - If you feel like your test case should be permanently tested before each release, please add it to the `__tests__` folder.

+## NOTES

+- Be extra careful with changes that affect the customer facing apis:
+- - when changing/updating/removing topics (publish/subscribe).
+As these could be used